 Avoiding Risks in Selecting a Japanese-to-English Translation Service

 Executive Summary: The internet jungle is a difficult place to hunt for a capable Japanese-to-English translation provider.
 Vigilance and a healthy degree of suspicion are warranted.
-Although the appearance of the internet overcame the physical distances between translation consumers and translation providers, it has also made it difficult to establish true capabilities, identities, and locations, often leading to situations with little accountability and recourse for a client after making a wrong choice.
-The resulting environment is greatly different from the days of bricks and mortar.
+Although the development of the internet overcame the physical distances between translation consumers and translation providers, it has also made it difficult to establish true capabilities, identities, and locations, often leading to situations with little accountability and recourse for a client after making a wrong choice.
+The resulting environment is greatly different from the days when bricks-and-mortar and easy verification of identity were givens.

 The internet: Lowering the bar for entry of translation sellers, while raising the bar for people looking for translation services